6du-host/umbrella/documentation.md

 ## .trigger()

-Calls an event on all of the matched nodes
+Calls an event on all of the matched _

 ```js
 .trigger('event1', data)